VascoVisser/similarity-join/README.md

 cosinejoin
 ------------
 This module does approximate string matching using cosine similarity as a distance metric.
+The module creates an intermediate representation of the dataset that becomes quite large.

+Your data too big for this module?
+A cosine join can be implemented in SQL [2].

 Bibliography
 ------------
 [1] - Trie-Join:Efficient Trie-based String Similarity Joins with Edit Distance Constraints; Jiannan Wang, Jianhua Feng, Guoliang Li.

+[2] - Text joins in an RDBMS for web data integration.
+Gravano, L., Ipeirotis, P. G., Koudas, N., & Srivastava, D.